-Hi, my name is Lisa and I love wigs.
+Hi, my name is Lori and I love wigs.
 I love the idea of changing up my look on a daily basis, with no damage to my actual hair.
 I have a growing wig collection and am always on the hunt for tips, tricks, and deals to keep the wigs I have looking snatched and fabulous.

 Read on for my advice on the easiest way to wash your wigs!
 Be very gentle through each step in the process and you should have excellent results.

 Detailed Steps to Wash a Lace Front Wig

 Whether you are washing a synthetic or human hair wig, you can follow the same process.
 Take care and consider the products you use.
 However, avoid using products you would on your own hair; look for shampoo and conditioner specifically designed for wigs.